nsacyber/HIRS/tools/tcg_eventlog_tool/README.md

 # Packaging
 Currenty only a install file for Linux RPM is supported.

-To create an RPM on a linux device use the following command in the dame directory:
+To create an RPM on a linux device use the following command in the same directory:
 > ./gradlew buildRPM

 # Installing